Yu the Great: Great Flood legend

 During the reign of Emperor Yao, the Chinese heartland was frequently plagued by floods that prevented further economic and social development.
 Yu's father, Gun, was tasked with devising a system to control the flooding.
 He spent more than nine years building a series of dikes and dams along the riverbanks, but all of this was ineffective, despite (or because of) the great number and size of these dikes and the use of a special self-expanding soil.
 As an adult, Yu continued his father's work and made a careful study of the river systems in an attempt to learn why his father's great efforts had failed.

 Collaborating with Hou Ji, a semi-mythical agricultural master, Yu successfully devised a system of flood controls that were crucial in establishing the prosperity of the Chinese heartland.
 Instead of directly damming the rivers' flows, Yu constructed a system of irrigation canals which redirected flood water into fields, as well as expending a great effort to dredge the riverbeds.
 Yu is said to have eaten and slept with the common workers and spent most of his time personally assisting the work of dredging the silty beds of the rivers for the thirteen years the projects took to complete.
 The dredging and irrigation were successful, and allowed ancient Chinese culture to flourish along the Yellow River, Wei River, and other waterways of the Chinese heartland.
 The project earned Yu renown throughout Chinese history, and is referred to in Chinese history as "Great Yu Controls the Waters".
 In particular, Mount Longmen along the Yellow River had a very narrow channel which blocked water from flowing freely east toward the ocean.
 Yu is said to have brought a large number of workers to open up this channel, which has been known ever since as "Yu's Gateway" (禹門口).
+According to Shangshu, Yu and Hou Ji worked together to spread seeds and teach people how to feed themselves.